kanzure/vagrant-plugin-dummy/README.md

 This is a "dummy guest" plugin for vagrant.
 This is useful if you want to only use vagrant for creating and destroying clean guests.

+NOTE: This uses the provider to check if the guest is online before returning to vagrant.
+This check only works with VirtualBox at the moment.

 Installing vagrant-plugin-dummy
 ==========================